Graphical Models for Discrete and Continuous Data: Framework

 Next, the data enters the model via a matrix-valued function

 and a real-valued function

 and $\normtotal(\tensor)$ is the normalization defined as

 We finally have to impose two technical assumptions on the parameter space.
 Our first assumption is that the function $\matrix\mapsto f_\matrix$ of \Matrix\ to the densities with respect to the measure~\measure\ is bijective.
-Sufficient conditions for this are provided in \cite[Page~199]{Berk72} and \cite[Definition~1.3]{MR558392}; we stress, however, that the bijection is required here only on~\Matrix\ rather than on the full set~\Matrixint.
-Our second assumption is that $\Matrix$ is convex and that $\Matrix$ is open with respect to an affine subspace of~$\Rqq.$ The two assumptions ensure especially that the parameter~$\matrix$ is identifiable and has a compact and ``full-dimensional'' neighborhood in an affine subspace of \Rqq.
-Importantly, however, the assumptions are mild enough to allow for overparametrizations in the sense that $\Matrix$ does not have to be open in $\Rqq;$ a typical example is $\Matrix$ equal to the set of symmetric matrices, see the examples section.
+Sufficient conditions for this are provided in \citep[Page~199]{Berk72} and \citep[Definition~1.3]{MR558392}; we stress, however, that the bijection is required here only on~\Matrix\ rather than on the full set~\Matrixint.
+Our second assumption is that $\Matrix$ is convex and that $\Matrix$ is open with respect to an affine subspace of~$\Rqq.$ The two assumptions ensure, in particular, that the parameter~$\matrix$ is identifiable and has a compact and ``full-dimensional'' neighborhood in an affine subspace of \Rqq.
+Importantly, however, the assumptions are mild enough to allow for overparametrizations in the sense that $\Matrix$ does not have to be open in $\Rqq;$ a typical example is $\Matrix$ equal to the set of symmetric matrices, seen in Sections~\ref{sec:examplesstandard}~and~\ref{sec:examplesnew}.

-The exponential family formulation equips the framework almost automatically with the necessary structure.
-For example, we can derive the following. \begin{lemma} The following two properties are satisfied. \begin{enumerate} \item The set \Matrixint\ is convex; \item for any $\matrix\in\Matrixint$, the coordinates of~$\Tdatap(\data)$ have moments of all orders with respect to $f_\matrix$. \end{enumerate} \end{lemma} Property 1 ensures that $\Matrix=\Matrixint$ works and Property~2 ensures concentration of the maximum likelihood estimator discussed later.
+The exponential family formulation equips the framework with desirable structure.
+In particular, we can derive the following. \begin{lemma} The following two properties are satisfied. \begin{enumerate} \item The set \Matrixint\ is convex; \item for any $\matrix\in\Matrixint$, the coordinates of~$\Tdatap(\data)$ have moments of all orders with respect to $f_\matrix$. \end{enumerate} \end{lemma} Property 1 ensures that $\Matrix=\Matrixint$ satisfies the above assumption about $\Matrix$ and Property~2 ensures concentration of the maximum likelihood estimator discussed later.